danbev/learning-ai/notes/mamba.md

 make sense to review [RNNs](./rnn.md) and [SSMs](./state-space-models.md).

-Selective state space models, which Mamaba is a type of, give us a linear recurrent network simliar to RRNs, but also have the fast training that we gets from transformers.
+Selective state space models, which Mamaba is a type of, give us a linear recurrent network simliar to RRNs, but also have the fast training that we get from transformers.
 So we get the best of both worlds.

 One major difference with state space models is that they have state which is